hel-astro-lab/runko/README.md

 cd build
 cmake ..
 ```
-And make sure cmake finishes succesfully.
+And make sure that cmake finishes succesfully.
 After that, you can try and compile the framework as
 ```
 make -j8
 ```